 It inevitably happens to backcountry skiing skins—the glue, especially on the tails, turns into a mess of dirt, pine needles, and wax, causing the skins to peel off in use (a good reason to purchase skins that clip to the tail of your skis).
 For awhile (for several years, that is) you can do the lazy thing—apply a little fresh skin glue over the mess and carry on.
 But once in awhile—like once every five years—you should strip away all that contamination, get down to the fabric substrate of the skin, and reapply fresh glue.

 It’s an easy job but a messy one one — which is why doing this every five years may seem too soon.

 - Wide masking tape.

-- An old clothes iron or wax iron (not the one your spouse uses on silk shirts).
+- A ski waxing iron or an old clothes iron (not the one your spouse uses on silk shirts).

 - Brown paper bags cut into strips that are an inches wider than your skins (since the advent of “paper or plastic” you may not have paper bags around, so use strips of recycled photocopy paper.

 - A scraper, putty knife, or ski scraper.

 - A strip of cardboard that’s longer than your skins and that you can use outside as a working surface (it will be getting melted glue on it).